-Skills Practicum: These sessions will begin, unless otherwise directed, at 09:00 and end at 18:00 on select Thursdays, Friday and occasionally on Wednesdays.
+Skills Practicum: These sessions will begin, unless otherwise directed, at 08:00 and end at 18:00 on select Tuesdays, Wednesdays and occasionally on Thursdays.

-Clinical: In September students will be eligible to begin their clinical experiences to be coordinated by the Clinical Coordinator.
+Clinical: In September students will be eligible to begin their clinical experiences to be coordinated by the Director of Clinical Education.
+In addition, students will be required to do 2 mandatory clinical days a month in Roswell.

-Internship: Internships will begin in May of 2016.
-While internships are based competency, students should plan on a minimum of 320 hours.
+Internship: Internships will begin in May of 2019.
+While internships are based on competency, students should plan on a minimum of 320 hours.

-Final Capstone: The culmination of your past years' experience will occur in July of 2016.
+Final Capstone: The culmination of your past years' experience will occur in July of 2019.
 This last week of the program consist of a final written and practical exam, registry preparation, graduation, and the NREMT' s Psychomotor exam.